zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 Start the Database Operation.

--   ssh using a terminal window or putty and log in as oracle. (see section
+    ssh using a terminal window or putty and log in as oracle. (see Lab Environment section)
-    above: Lab environment setup)

--   Once Logged in perform the following
+    Once Logged in perform the following

     [oracle\@em12 \~]\$ cd scripts

     [oracle\@em12 scripts]\$ . ./ SALESENV

     [oracle\@em12 scripts]\$ cd load/frame/queries/awrv [oracle\@em12 awrv]\$
     pwd

     /home/oracle/scripts/load/frame/queries/awrv

-Using SQLPlus connect to the sh2 account. [oracle\@em12 awrv]\$ sqlplus sh2/sh2\@psales
+1. Using SQLPlus connect to the sh2 account. [oracle\@em12 awrv]\$ sqlplus sh2/sh2\@psales.
 Open the file (!vi DBOP.sql) from the SQL prompt and then review the content of the file.

     At the beginning of the file you will notice how we have tagged the operation with dbms_sql_monitor.begin_operation and ended it with dbms_sql_monitor.end_operation

     Now execute the file \@DBOP.sql

-1. You should already be logged on to Enterprise Manager.
-If you are not, please follow the instructions detailed in earlier section of this workbook.

-2. Select the Monitored SQL tab.
+2. You should already be logged on to Enterprise Manager.
+If you are not, please follow the instructions detailed  earlier.
+Select the Monitored SQL tab.

-Review the list of currently executing SQLs are visible click on the DBOP_DEMO name.
+3. Review the list of currently executing SQLs are visible click on the DBOP_DEMO name.
 This will open the DBOP named DBOP_DEMO.

 Note: You may need to scroll down or select “Database operations” from the type